PatialNalin/Social-Media-App/README.md

 ## Copyright claims
 Many images used in the project belong to their respective creators/authors.
 No claim by me & those who use this project!!

-## How to Contribute
-Show your support by 🌟 the project!!

-* Fork the the project
-* Create your feature branch (git checkout -b my-new-feature)
-* Make required changes and commit (git commit -am 'Add some feature')
-* Push to the branch (git push origin my-new-feature)
-* Create new Pull Request

-Feel free to contribute!

 ## License